hmacdope/hmacdope.github.io/_posts/2020-08-24-Final-Submission.markdown

 following GSOC.
 I have raised issues in PyTNG to make sure things that still need to be completed are apparent to people following on.

-# What have I learnt
+# What have I learnt?

 Things I have learned in GSOC include